 Writer.
 Reader.
 Obsessive Organiser.

-I have written for film outlets such as Movie Marker and UKHS, covering reviews of both indie gems and major studio films.
-In a similar vein, I’ve penned a series of articles shining a light on the creative people, films and places you might not otherwise hear about.
-This became my blog - Try the Other Guy.
+I write scripts and produce independent films with the production powerhouse that is Guildhall Pictures and our feature film The Passenger is currently streaming.
+I’ve also written for film outlets such as Movie Marker, covering reviews of both indie gems and major studio films.
+In a similar vein, I’ve written about the creative people, films and places you might not otherwise hear about, on my blog Try the Other Guy.

-Thanks for reading (if indeed you did),
+Thanks for reading this (if indeed you did), and you can get hold of me at sineadbeverland@gmail.com or on instagram @sineadbeverland

 Sinéad